Geffers/Install-Desktop/README.md

 # Install-Desktop

+As at 20 October 2021 there is not yet a script for the installation, this will be added soon.

 Auto Install Desktop to Raspian Lite

 Raspian Desktop has two versions, there is the option to have recommened software or just Desktop.
 The former is a bigger